pupilfirst/playbook/stages/4-efficiency.md

 The essence of any sustainable company is that you have customers who are either paying directly or indirectly (eg:through advertising) for your product and the costs of acquiring these customers is lower than the cost of running the business.

-You have three key tasks at this stage
+You have three key tasks at this stage:

-1.Develop a sales and marketing strategy for customer acquisition.
+1. Develop a sales and marketing strategy for customer acquisition.

-2.Find the total life time value of customers and see if you have a repeatable sales cycle where total life time value is more than cost of customer acquisition.
+2. Find the total life time value of customers and see if you have a repeatable sales cycle where total life time value is more than cost of customer acquisition.

-3.Ensure that you raise an invoice to your customer(s) and collect payments on time.
+3. Ensure that you raise an invoice to your customer(s) and collect payments on time.
 Collection is a very important task as it directly increases the cash in your bank account which lets you pay your salaries and bills.

 Resources: